NMDlamini/EswaClansApp-/README.md

 cd back-end
 npm start
 ```
-Then open another terminal and start the app on the Front-End folder/directory.
+Then open another terminal and start the web-app on the Front-End folder/directory.
 ```shell
 cd front-end
 npm start